Programania/pft-versus/README.md

 # Programania From the Trenches - Versus game

+This little game is adapted from the [Street Fighter Alpha port to JavaScript found here](https://github.com/gamedev8/js-sfa) by [@gamedev8](https://github.com/gamedev8).
+All kudos for them.

 ## Set everything up

 1. Download dependencies with ```game/npm install``` **and** ```remote-control/npm install```